ivorscott/blog2/content/posts/2020-03-23-the-ultimate-go-and-react-development-setup-with-docker-part-2.md

       - $API_PORT:$API_PORT
 ```

-## 4) Removed Docker Secrets from Development
+### Change 4) Removed Docker Secrets from Development

-Docker Secrets will still be supported, just not in development.
-In development, we now use an .env file instead.
+Docker Secrets are still supported, but not in development.
+In development, we use an .env file.
+When a docker-compose file is neighboring an .env file in the same directory we can reference the environment variables with a dollar sign prefixed before the name, for example: `$API_PORT` or `$CLIENT_PORT`.

 Docker secrets are a Swarm specific construct.
 They aren't really secret in docker-compose anyway [PR #4368](https://github.com/docker/compose/pull/4368).
-Docker-compose just doesn't complain when it sees them.
-This was necessary to ensure our application could support them in the future, when we start working with Docker Swarm in Production.
+This only works because docker-compose isn't complaining when it sees them.
+Our secrets setup will come in handy in production (also discussed later in part 3, _"Docker Swarm and Traefik"_).

-Now Docker secrets are only supported when we pass a truthy Production environment argument.
+Now Docker secrets are only supported when `cfg.Web.Production` is true.
+When this happens we swap out the default database configuration with secrets.

 ```go
 // main.go